 His favorite memories, though, were simply chasing her through his house, with her giggling all the way.

-Cross said the reality of his daughter's death hit him during a call Tuesday with Dattoli, in which she put a Phoenix police officer on the phone to confirm the news.
+Cross said the reality of his daughter's death hit him during a call with the girls' mother, Ashley Dattoli, in which she put a Phoenix police officer on the phone to confirm the news.
 "After that, it hit me pretty daggone hard," Cross said.

 As for Reed and Clement, Cross said he thinks "somebody should arrange to meet with God for them.
 God is the only person that can practically deal with him."